ibmrcruicks/multipass-docker-engine/README.md

 ```
 $ multipass launch -c 2 -m 4G -d 20G -n big-docker-host
 ```

+### Added Bonus!

+Not sure why you might want to be able to do this, but Multipass instances mean you couuld run multiple docker engines on the same system; this might be useful for sizing instance for running containers, and other for building.

 ## Feedback
 Comments on your experiences welcome via Issues.